jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 * language: javascript
 * title: Word Clouds

-### !
+### !question

-Given a list of 10 words and a target word, based on how many times the given word appears, return if the word will be 'huge', 'large', 'medium', or 'small.'
+Given a list of 10 words `words` and a target word `target`, based on how many times the given word appears, return if the word will be 'huge', 'large', 'medium', or 'small.'
-  huge: appears 4 times
+  * Huge: appears 4 times
-  large: appears 3 times
+  * Large: appears 3 times
-  medium: appears 2 times
+  * Medium: appears 2 times
-  small: appears 1 time
+  * Small: appears 1 time

 Notes:
   - The list will always contain four unique strings
   - The list will always have a length of 10

-Info: "Word clouds (also known as text clouds or tag clouds) work in a simple way: the more a specific word appears in a source of textual data (such as a speech, blog post, or database), the bigger and bolder it appears in the word cloud." link: https://boostlabs.com/blog/what-are-word-clouds-value-simple-visualizations/
+Info: "Word clouds (also known as text clouds or tag clouds) work in a simple way: the more a specific word appears in a source of textual data (such as a speech, blog post, or database), the bigger and bolder it appears in the word cloud."
+Read more [here](https://boostlabs.com/blog/what-are-word-clouds-value-simple-visualizations/)
 ```js
 const words1 = [
     "donuts",